 The woman from Wellesley College offered to arrange a tour of the haunted tunnels running beneath the campus.
 She intended to tell me the campus ghost stories as we toured the underground maze, accompanied by a campus security guard/groundskeeper “just in case we get lost.”

 This had been exactly what I wanted when I started this quest for ghost stories.
 AN opportunity to vacation to the land of ghosties without having to put down roots.
 The problem was that I had begun to realize that there wasn’t any such thing as a safe scare.
 I was looking into the darkness, and I’ll be damned if there weren’t moments when I suspected that it was looking back.

 That creeper Nick knew I was pregnant before I did.
 I had been obsessing a bit, reading about hauntings and demons, ghosts, and possession constantly.
 It was making my dreams strange.
 Chris wanted me to take a break from the ghost research to watch Shark Tank with him.
 Though tempting, I had to pass.

 I didn’t need a break, I needed to reframe my quest.
-I couldn’t be a looky-loo, stomping around in these people’s reality, oohing and ahhing like a tourist in Beacon Hill.
+I realized that I couldn’t just be a looky-loo, stomping around in these people’s reality, oohing and ahhing like a tourist in Beacon Hill.
 I needed to treat this with a bit more awe, a touch more respect.
 I realized that I was avoiding people’s stories because I needed to get up the nerve to face them.
 To recognize them for what they really were.